Singapore ranked most liveable city for Asian expats for 15th year

 Vietnam has been investing in better infrastructure, which improves living standards for both locals and expatriates in the country, Mr Quane said.

-Thailand's recent peaceful democratic elections implies that cities there have seen an improvement in the political situation as well - something that inevitably improves liveability levels for expatriates, he added.
+Thailand's recent peaceful democratic elections imply that cities there have seen an improvement in the political situation as well - something that inevitably improves liveability levels for expatriates, he added.